 In 2019, police arrested 69,730 people for violent crimes in Miami-Dade County alone.
 As of December 26, 2021, the Miami-Dade police department had reported 5,239 violent crimes, including 3,615 aggravated assault cases, for the year.
 That makes Miami safer than only 9% of all other U.S. cities.

 Were you a victim of assault in Miami?
 You don’t have to fight for justice alone.
-Call Shaked Law Firm to schedule a free case review with an experienced Miami assault injury attorney today.
+Call Shaked Law Personal Injury Lawyers to schedule a free case review with an experienced Miami assault injury attorney today.

 Overview of Assault and Battery in Florida